MadeInPierre/finalynx/README.md

 4. **⏳ Assistant:** Get monthly recommendations on where to invest next to meet your goals.
 5. **⏳ Optional:** Nice but difficult or time-consuming features.
 Any volunteers?

-You can check the [current development status](./doc/TODO.md) anytime.
+You can check the [current development status](./doc/TODO.md).
 Contributions are warmly welcome!

 ## 🚀 Installation
 1. Make sure you have python 3.8 or later installed.